 - the local community members whose land adjoins the bat colony and surrounding neighbours

 - Local fruit growers either for private or public use

 - People who own horses within 20km of the bat colony that may need to vaccinate their livestock

 - Wildlife carers and conservationist who may need to handle the sick or injured animals

 - Local/state and federal government agencies that implement management procedures and legislate the protection of the threatened native species.

 Flying foxes prefer sheltered areas, preferably near water and with an abundance of food sources nearby.

-It is believed to have burnt out their previously existing natural habitat, therefore relocating to the next best thing closer to urban areas.
+It is believed to have burnt out their previously existing natural habitat, also there has been a state wide food shortage with flying fox habitat being removed due to development and land clearing with more flying foxes relocating closer to urban areas.